-The quarterly expansion came on the back improving business and consumer sentiment, declining—albeit still-high—inflation, easing supply chain pressures and lower energy prices.
+The quarterly expansion came on the back of declining—albeit still-high—inflation, easing supply chain pressures and lower energy prices.
 That said, a worsening global economic outlook and higher interest rates put a lid on growth.
-In terms of individual countries, Italy and Spain’s economies grew 0.5% over the previous quarter in Q1, France’s economy expanded 0.2%, and Germany’s GDP remained unchanged from the previous quarter.
-The Mediterranean members of the currency union likely benefited from robust recoveries in the tourism sector thanks to a strong Easter season.
+In terms of individual countries, both the French and Spanish economies grew 0.5% over the previous quarter in Q2, Germany’s GDP was unchanged, and Italy’s economy unexpectedly shrank 0.3%.

 Commenting on the outlook, Bert Colijn, senior Eurozone economist at ING, stated: